-An individual that experiences sexual attraction; one who is not asexual.
+Refers to an individual who does experience sexual attraction; one who is not asexual.

-A romantic orientation generally characterized by not feeling romantic attraction or a desire for romance.
+A romantic orientation generally characterized by feeling no romantic attraction or desire for romance.

 A broad spectrum of sexual orientations generally characterized by feeling varying degrees of sexual attraction or desire for partnered sexuality.

 Americans of Asian ancestry.
 Reported entries from the U.S. Census Bureau include people with Chinese, Filipino, Indian, Japanese, Korean, Vietnamese, and other Asian ancestors.